apache/yunikorn-web/README.md

 ### Docker image build
 Image builds are geared towards a production build and will always build with the `--prod` flag set.

-Run `make image` to build the docker image `yunikorn-web`.
+Run `make image` to build the docker image `apache/yunikorn:web-latest`.
-Run `make run` to build the image and deploy the container from the docker image `yunikorn-web`.
+Run `make run` to build the image and deploy the container from the docker image `apache/yunikorn:web-latest`.

 You can set `REGISTRY` and `VERSION` in the commandline to build docker image with a specified version and registry.
 For example,
 ```
-make image REGISTRY=yunikorn VERSION=latest
+make image REGISTRY=apache VERSION=latest
 ```
-This command will build binary with version `web-latest` and the docker full image tag is `yunikorn/yunikorn:web-latest`.
+This command will build binary with version `web-latest` and the docker full image tag is `apache/yunikorn:web-latest`.

 Run `make deploy-prod` to build and deploy the scheduler webapp using docker-compose.
 The project uses [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature of the docker and requires Docker 17.05 or higher.